cometbft/cometbft/docs/references/storage/README.md

 Without a real world application, when running our test applications, our hypothesis on the impact of ordering was demonstrated by performance improvements and faster compaction times with the new layout.

 The one experiment with a real application did not back up this theory though.
+Even though the overall performance was better than the software version used by the application at the moment.

-Our application's block times were in the range of 2-6s compared to 100s of ms for the real world application.
+The block processing time reported by our application were in the range of 2-6s compared to 100s of ms for the real world application.
 Furthermore, the application might have different access patterns.
+Our tests can be seen as testing only CometBFT's interaction with storage, without much interference from the application.

-That is why, in Q1, we introduce as an interface the key representation of the two stores, where the new layout is marked as purely experimental.
-Our hope is that chains will be incentivized to experiment with it and provide us with more real world numbers.
-This will also facilitate switching the data layout without breaking changes between releases.
+That is why, in Q1, we introduce an interface with two implementations: the current key layout and a new representation, sorting the keys by height using ordercode.
+The new layout is marked as purely experimental.
+Our hope is that chains will be incentivized to experiment with it and provide us with more real world data.
+This will also facilitate switching the data layout without breaking changes between releases if we decide to officially support a new data layout.

 # Testing setup

 The experiments were ran in a number of different settings:
- 1. We can call this setup **Local-1node**:  Local runs on one node using a light kvstore application with almost no app state.
-This setup increases the chances that storage is the bottleneck and enabled us to evaluate the changes independent of the demands of specific applications.
-Furthermore, we were able to create a larger footprint quicker thus speeding up the experimentation process.
+ 1. We call this setup **Local-1node**:  Local runs on one node using a light kvstore application with almost no app state.
+This setup increases the chances that storage is the bottleneck and enables us to evaluate the changes independent of the demands of specific applications.
+Furthermore, we were able to create a larger storage footprint quicker thus speeding up the experimentation process.

  To evaluate the impact of forced compaction and the different key layouts on both compaction/pruning and performance, we ran the following set of experiments on this setup: